Birb is the word.

 The initial stage will end after you’ve met Mr. Pea and learned to dance.
 Essentially, it’s the tutorial, and only one of three musical notes is used.
 There’s also a Challenge Mode that incorporates all three notes and slots are visible for up to six notes total.
 Presumably, given that the game is in alpha, these extra notes will be added later.
 Also, in a playful shot at every amateur singer ever, there’s a one-note gameplay mode (skipping the entire game section prior to meeting Mr. Pea) called ‘Karaoke Mode’.

-The only real downside is, as noted (pun unintended), that lack of clear criteria for the end scoring.
+The only real downside is, as noted (pun unintended), the lack of clear criteria for the end scoring.
 It could also do with a little more than a basic tutorial but then, ‘I want more’ isn’t really a downside, is it?
 All in all, it’s a delightful little game.
 A fun twist on rhythm games with a lively, cute aesthetic.
 I’ll give it a B. For Birb.
 It’s a great little alpha demo and I can’t wait to see the full game.

 - Fun twist on rhythm gameplay.